nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_version_compatibility.md

 ```

-Providers **MUST** report unsupported parameters at the least granular level, that is, only report part parameters when their top level parameter is supported.
+Providers **MUST** report unsupported parameters at the least granular level, that is, unsupported part parameters **MUST** only be reported when their top level parameter is supported.

 Consumers **MUST** check for the presence of an [`OperationOutcome`](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource as specified above to check for incomplete data as a result of unsupported parameters.
+These warnings **MUST** be displayed to users to warn them that information is missing.

 The following table gives an overview of which parameters are supported in each version of the GP Connect API: